robochat/buildbit/README.md

 of the rule instances).

 The targets, reqs and order_only parameters of Rule will accept sequences or simple strings of file paths.
 These can also contain wildcards conforming to the format used by the python standard libraries fnmatch or glob where metacharacters are `[][!]*?`.
+This means that wildcards will only match items within each given directory level.
 In addition the wildcard character '`%`' can be used as in gmake to create pattern rules.

 The system calculated build sequence should be independent of the order of the rules and the order of their prerequisites in order to avoid surprising behaviour.
 For this reason